-- the financial statements give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2017-18, of the financial position of the Council as at 31 March 2018, and its income and expenditure for the year then ended; and - the financial statements have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities' directions issued thereunder. - 5.
+- the financial statements give a true and fair view, in accordance with relevant legal and statutory requirements and the Code of Practice on Local Authority Accounting in the United Kingdom 2018-19, of the financial position of the Council as at 31 March 2019, and its income and expenditure for the year then ended; and - the financial statements have been properly prepared in accordance with the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2015 and the Department for Communities' directions issued thereunder. - 5.
 At the end of the audit I issue a Report to those charged with Governance, addressed to the Chief Executive of the Council, on the results of the audit, noting the most significant issues, making recommendations and seeking comments.
-That report is presented separately to the Audit Committee.
+That report is presented separately to the Audit & Risk Committee. - 6.
+My report noted significant control weaknesses over fixed assets and procurement and made recommendations to address these issues.